kstenerud/concise-encoding/cbe-specification.md

 #### Media

-A media object is composed of a length-prefixed [media type](http://www.iana.org/assignments/media-types/media-types.xhtml), followed by a byte array containing the media data.
+A media object has type [`7f f3`] and is composed of a length-prefixed [media type](http://www.iana.org/assignments/media-types/media-types.xhtml), followed by a byte array containing the media data.

     [7f f3 (media type length) (media type) (chunk header, chunk contents) ...]